 2. Trust is key

-If your relationship is based on lies, mistrust, jealousy, or infidelity…this can destabilize it to the point that you begin to talk about ending it.
+If your relationship is based on lies, mistrust, jealousy, or infidelity…this can destabilize it to the point that you begin to believe the relationship has come to an end.

-In addition, the damage that has already been done will make you suffer more than you should.
+In addition, the damage that’s already been done will make you suffer more than you should.